 Artificial Intelligence and Job Loss Debate

 Since the Industrial Revolution, machines have taken the place of human beings in almost every workplace.
 However, some scholars still believe that if this trend continues, it will have a wider effect on employment than the 19-century textile mills and steam engines.
 I consider that people are overstating when they claim that Artificial Intelligence will become a threat to human jobs soon.
 Artificial intelligence will not replace human beings in the workforce.
 Instead, there will be an improvement in the structure of the economy, an increase in job opportunities, and a positive effect on lifestyle.
-Moreover, it will free us from day-to-day drudgery and allow us to have more positive and socially beneficial workplace.
+Moreover, it will free us from the day-to-day drudgery and allow us to have a more positive and socially beneficial workplace.

-Some people may say that factories may rely on Artificial Intelligence because they are quick at processing, do not feel tired, and the rate of them making mistakes is lower as compared to humans.
+Some people may say that factories may rely on Artificial Intelligence because they are quick at processing, do not feel tired, and the rate of them making mistakes is lower compared to humans.
 Unfortunately, this is not true.
 Artificial Intelligence may seem sophisticated, but it is not sophisticated enough to self-repair.
 Humans create Artificial Intelligence; undeniably, it needs to be fixed by humans.
 While the level of technology begins to rise, better machines lead to more, not less, demand for humans.
-Furthermore, advance in technology have been net creators of jobs.
-The more advanced the technology is, the more human power is needed to make a research and build it.
-Furthermore, it is unquestionable that there is a positive relationship between the advancement of technology and demand for labor (“The 2014 Survey: Impacts of AI and Robotics by 2025: Will Networked, Automated AI Displace More Jobs than It Creates?”
+Furthermore, advances in technology have been net creators of jobs.
+The more advanced the technology is, the more human power is needed to make research and build it.
+Furthermore, it is unquestionable that there is a positive relationship between the advancement of technology and the demand for labor (“The 2014 Survey: Impacts of AI and Robotics by 2025: Will Networked, Automated AI Displace More Jobs than It Creates?”
 2014).

-In a capitalist economy, companies focus on profit-making; they will keep on inventing more gadgets in order to attract customers like Apple and Samsung.
+In a capitalist economy, companies focus on profit-making; they will keep on inventing more gadgets to attract customers like Apple and Samsung.
 Companies like the abovementioned ones cannot afford to stop creating and inventing new technology products.
 These companies are two of the largest values in the market as well as substitutes for each other; if one of them stops producing new gadgets to attract customers, another will get most of the money from the markets.
 On top of that, the creation of Artificial Intelligence requires the creativity of humans, not Artificial Intelligence.
-Workers know what the trend is, they know what customers like and prefer and, most importantly, they design and produce gadgets.
+Workers know what the trend is, they know what customers like and prefer, and, most importantly, they design and produce gadgets.
 Workers play an important role in the chain of production; thus, they will not be replaced by Artificial Intelligence (Kayafas & Nick, 2008).

-From economist point of view, the social, economic, and legal environment cannot allow unprotected Artificial Intelligence growth.
-Glenn Eden, the director of security networking at Computer Science Laboratory at PARC, which is Xerox Company, believes that technical and policy issues play a significant role in Artificial Intelligence adoption.
+From an economist’s point of view, the social, economic, and legal environment cannot allow unprotected Artificial Intelligence growth.
+Glenn Eden, the director of security networking at Computer Science Laboratory at PARC, which is Xerox Company, believes that technology and policy issues play a significant role in Artificial Intelligence adoption.
 With the merits placed upon Artificial Intelligence, there is a possible positive ROI, which might displace workers.
 However, any economy needs a large working force to maintain its market (“The 2014 Survey: Impacts of AI and Robotics by 2025: Will Networked, Automated AI Displace More Jobs than It Creates?”
 2014).

-Andrew Rens, the chief council at Shuttleworth Foundation, argues that from the entrepreneurial standpoint market is only maintained by demand and supply of goods and services.
+Andrew Rens, the chief counsel at Shuttleworth Foundation, argues that from the entrepreneurial standpoint market is only maintained by the demand and supply of goods and services.
 Hence, any stable economy must ensure that production is balanced by consumption.
 A country must maintain the balance by ensuring that people are employed for them to be able to make purchases.
 As a result, no government will advocate for full automation even if it is an efficient production strategy.
 On the other hand, Geoff Livingston, who is an author and president of Tenacity5 Media, says, “I see the movement towards AI and robotics as evolutionary,” partly because, “the technology may be ready, but we are not—at least, not yet.”
 From the statement, it should be understood that technological development must align to social values and demands, and with no full acceptance, no form of development can succeed (“The 2014 Survey: Impacts of AI and Robotics by 2025: Will Networked, Automated AI Displace More Jobs than It Creates?”
 2014).

 Based on the discussion, the anxiety over job loss due to Artificial Intelligence lacks foundation.
 The intricate nature of human beings put them ahead of any technology.
 Man controls the universe.
-The lifeline of any economy is its market forces and a full-fledged utilization of Artificial Intelligence that will literary water the world economy; as a result, no economic, political, and social environment will promote such development.
+The lifeline of any economy is its market forces and a full-fledged utilization of Artificial Intelligence that will literary water the world economy; as a result, no economic, political, or social environment will promote such development.